***2026 RULES AND REGULATIONS***

 15 - 19

-Solo, Duet/Trio, Small Group, Large Group and Line Categories
+Solo, Duet/Trio, Small Group, Large Group and Line |

-IDA Nominations
+Gift Certificates IDA Nominations |

-If registered in the ELITE level, all solos must compete in the ELITE level.
+If registered in the ELITE level, all Solos must compete in the ELITE level.
 The ELITE dancer CAN move down and compete in the INTERMEDIATE level based on the LEVEL CALCULATOR.
-An ELITE dancer CANNOT perform in the NOVICE or PRIMARY levels.
-An ELITE dancer CAN perform in the non-leveled Super Line and Production Categories.
+The ELITE dancer CANNOT move down and compete in the PRIMARY or SECONDARY level.
+If the LEVEL CALCULATOR determines the performance level to be SECONDARY in a multiple level routine, the performance MUST compete in a maximum of 1 level below the highest level (ELITE), therefore the performance level becomes INTERMEDIATE.
+An ELITE dancer CAN perform in the non-leveled Super Line and Production categories.
+If the average age of the performance falls below the lowest age division (Age 5 & under), the performance will compete in the 6-8 age division. |

-Elite Starz
+Elite Starz |

 DUET/TRIO NONCONSECUTIVE LEVEL RULE